box/developer.box.com/content/guides/embed/ui-elements/explorer-metadata-v2.md

 - The `box-ui-elements` package `v24.0.0`+, React `v18.0.0`, and `Node.js` `v18.0.0`+
 - The Box Platform app with proper CORS settings
 - A valid [developer token][developer-token]
 - A configured metadata template applied to target folder or files.
-See [creating templates via API][creating-templates-api] or [via the Admin Console][creating-templates-ui].
+See [creating templates with API][creating-templates-api] or [with the Admin Console][creating-templates-ui].

 <Message type='tip'>
  Make sure you enable the cascade policy.
 For detailed instructions, see